Arts in Education (AIE) Program

 After-School and Summer Programs

-Due to the continuation of school closures throughout the city, the Philadelphia Arts In Education Partnership will be moving the annual Summer STEAM Program to a virtual platform.
-The virtual program will run Tuesdays, Wednesdays, and Thursdays from 9:00 AM to 3:00 PM.
-The program will run for six weeks, starting on June 30th, 2020 – August 6th, 2020.
+Due to the continuation of school closures throughout the city, the Philadelphia Arts in Education Partnership will be moving the After-School STEAM Program to a virtual platform.
+The virtual program will run Monday through Thursday from 3:30pm PM to 6:30 PM, starting January 4th, 2021

-Enroll in the 2020 Virtual Steam Summer Program Now
+Enroll in the 2020 Virtual Steam After-School Program Now

 InstaARTS is our new LIVE online classes with Pennsylvania Council on the Arts rostered teaching artists.
 Students in grades 3 – 12 are invited to discover their inner artist through a survey of art mediums including visual art, poetry, movement, music, and theater.